 Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.

-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+If the allegation concerns the Headteacher then the CEO, the Chair of the Trust of the MAT and the Chair of Governors must be informed within 24 hours.